How to apply to the Honors College

 - What student or community groups or organizations are you a member of?

 - What do you do with your spare time?
 Did you play club/school sports?
 Do you volunteer?
 Where?
 How often?

 Please note that we do deny student admission to Honors.
 Should you wish to have your application re-opened for a second review, please contact our office to re-open your application.
 We also ask that you submit a new essay and a new resume along with a completed teacher evaluation (send teacher evaluation to email@example.com).

 Other admissions policies

 Transfer student requirements Accordion Closed

 Incoming students to the Honors College are considered “transfer students” when they are transferring 30 or more semester credit hours (earned post-HS graduation) into NAU and have a cumulative grade point average of 3.5 or above.
 Transfer students must submit an application, resume, and essay for consideration.
 Transfer transcripts must be on file at NAU for consideration.

 Current student requirements Accordion Closed

 If you are not admitted for new or transfer admission, you may apply for the Honors College after completing 12 credit hours of letter-graded coursework at Northern Arizona University.
 Current NAU students must submit an application, resume, and essay for consideration.
 The coursework to be considered for admission must count toward liberal studies and/or toward major or minor requirements.

-To be eligible for admission, you must have a cumulative Northern Arizona University grade point average of 3.30 or above.
+Reminder: to be eligible for admission, you must have a cumulative Northern Arizona University grade point average of 3.30 or above.